yad-tahir/evil-insert-plus/README.md

 * **Grammatical Insertion**: Use patterns like `[prefix] i [motion]` (e.g., "Insert at start of paragraph").
 * **Visual Block Support**: Intelligent line-counting ensures multi-line insertions (via Visual Block) work seamlessly.
 * **Motion Awareness**: Automatically switches to line-insertion or character-insertion based on the motion type.
+* **Repeatability**: Like delete and update operations.
+Repeat executing your insert and append operations.
 * **Zero Dependencies**: Requires only `evil`.

 ---